FanisNik/FanisNik/README.md

 # Hi, I'm Theofanis Nikolaou

-## Junior Software Engineer | Aspiring Software Architect
+## Junior Software Engineer | Aspiring Software Project Manager

 **Computer Science student at the University of Western Macedonia (UOWM)**, graduating in 2025.
 I had the privilege to broaden my studies through an Erasmus+ program at Universidad de Castilla-La Mancha in Spain, where I focused on Computer Networks, Information Systems Audit, and VLSI Design.